CyrilNb/ImageEditor/README.md

 # APK

-You can download the APK here to try it out!
+You can download the APK in the release section to try it out!